bbatsov/batsov.com/_posts/2021-12-31-2021-the-year-in-review.md

 ### Revival of (think)

-This year I've decided to revive my personal site:
+This year I've decided to revive my (original) personal site/blog:

 * I updated [its visuals]({% post_url 2021-11-01-switching-to-minimal-mistakes %})
 * I restructured heavily the auxiliary pages (e.g. [About](/about))